 Category: ISO-25010/Performance Efficiency/Time Behaviour

-Statement: Solution system(s) MUST incorporate archiving capabilities, preferably Logical.
+Statement: Solution system(s) must incorporate archiving capabilities, preferably Logical.

 Rationale: System Performance is inverse to the count of records that need to be scanned.

 Details: Physically removing records from systems to secondary datastores often increase security risks (e.g., by providing archived data in an a less rigorously audited and controlled store).
-In Custom System’s Archiving MUST be logical versus physical, accompanied with appropriate indexing as required to decrease table scans and improve data query performance.
+In Custom System’s Archiving must be logical versus physical, accompanied with appropriate indexing as required to decrease table scans and improve data query performance.
 Important: It is important to understand that Archiving is never either a business or regulatory requirement.
 It is purely a performance and resource utilisation concern, with resource utilisation being less of an impact than performance which impacts efficiency.
 Note: while removal of records does decrease the number of records than need scanning, the actual development change required to reduce the number of records that need scanning is the introduction of an appropriate index, removing the need to physically remove records.

 Prompts: Which catalogues of data are archivable?
 Which are not?
 Is the archiving process logical, or physical?